Marcus Thigpen: New England Patriots

 On September 3, 2014, Thigpen was signed by the New England Patriots to their practice squad and released a week later on September 10, 2014.

-Miami Dolphins (II)
+Miami Dolphins (second stint)

 On September 23, 2014, Thigpen was re-signed by the Miami Dolphins to their practice squad.
 His position was changed from running back to wide receiver, and he changed from uniform number 34 to 19.

 Tampa Bay Buccaneers

 Thigpen signed with the Tampa Bay Buccaneers practice squad on October 21, 2014.
 He was promoted to the active roster on October 31, 2014, after Trindon Holliday was waived/injured.

-Buffalo Bills
+Buffalo Bills (first stint)

 Due to an injury to starter Leodis McKelvin, Thigpen was claimed off waivers by the Buffalo Bills on November 26, 2014.
 In the Bills game against the Green Bay Packers, Thigpen took a Tim Masthay punt at the Buffalo 25, sprinted to the left hash mark and then to the left sideline for a 75-yard touchdown.
 This play gave Buffalo a 7–3 lead and was vital to the 21-13 Buffalo win.
 It also earned Thigpen Peter King's MMQB Special Teams Player of the Week Award.

 Thigpen was released from the Bills on October 7 in favor of wide receiver Denarius Moore.